mburumaxwell/azddns/README.md

 ## 📥 Installation

-The CLI tool is available for macOS, Windows and Linux (Ubuntu).
+The CLI tool is available for macOS, Windows and Linux.
 You can download each of the binaries in the [releases](https://github.com/mburumaxwell/azddns/releases) or you can use package managers in the respective platforms.

 ### 🍎 macOS